ballerina-platform/ballerina-distribution/examples/receive-email-using-client/receive_email_using_client.md

 # Email client - Receive email

 The `email:ImapClient` can receive emails from an email server via IMAP protocol.
 An `email:ImapClient` can be created by providing the hostname, username, and password.
 Once connected, `receiveMessage` method is used to receive emails from the server.
 It is a blocking method with a timeout.
-If the email server supports both POP3 and IMAP, it is recommended to use the IMAP as it provides the ability to manage emails using multiple devices or email clients, while allowing access to emails that are already read.
+When the email server supports both POP3 and IMAP, it is recommended to use the IMAP as it provides the ability to manage emails using multiple devices or email clients, while allowing access to emails that are already read.

 >**Note:** The Ballerina `email` module also provides an `email:PopClient` which can be used likewise.
 The only difference is that the `email:PopClient` uses POP3 protocol for communication.